Can you insure a car you don’t own?

 Non-owner car insurance covers you to drive the car named in the policy, according to the insurer’s terms and conditions.
 The only difference between taking out standard car insurance and a policy of this kind is that you absolutely must tell the provider you’re not the car’s owner or registered keeper when you apply.

-However, if you only need to be insured to drive someone else’s car for a short time, a short-term car insurance policy will usually be a cheaper option, which will last a few weeks or months.
+However, if you only need to be insured to drive someone else’s car for a short time, a short-term car insurance policy will usually be cheaper, which will last a few weeks or months.
 If the vehicle owner is happy to do so, being added to his or her insurance as a named driver is also often a cheaper alternative.

 If you already have fully comprehensive car insurance, it’s best to check the terms to see if your policy includes third-party cover for you to drive other cars occasionally.
 This benefit isn’t too common in policies though.